JoJo's Bizarre Adventure is famous how moreCrazy Awesome it can get with each succeeding generation.

 This saves her because whe ended up using so much string that her enemy punches through her instead of into her.

 Ending of part 6: After Pucci's started over a new world, wimpy kid Emporio's his last threat.
-But since everything except Pucci's actions are predestined, he can't change his actions, and will hide in the ghost room.
+But since everything except Pucci's actions will be exactly as in the universe's previous cycle, he can't change his actions, and will hide in the ghost room.
 When Pucci tries to strike him, though, he holds up the disc with the Weather Report stand, and Pucci effectively pushes the disc into his head.
 Emporio promptly gets serious the likes of which only Joestars can dream of, and beats Pucci into a bloody pulp, before finally killing him off with an ability that Pucci didn't even know Weather Report possessed.

 This is the kid whose Stand is ONLY rooms with things in it that cannot affect/be affected by anything else other than Stand Users.
 He also, while running from a sped-up Pucci, used a ghost gun from one of the rooms and fired the bullets, teaming with Hermes's Stand Kiss to merge the bullet with its copy, just barely outmaneuvering Pucci.
 Kid is basically a Badass Normal, with the weakest Stand ever (Survivor is SOOO not the weakest Stand).